BradleyA/markit/README.md

 2) Second download or clone the forked copy of markit from your GitHub \<YOUR-REPOSITORY\> to your system.

-* Enter the following command with the name of your repository,  git clone https://github.com/<YOUR-REPOSITORY>/markit.git
+* Enter the following command with the name of your repository,  git clone https://github.com/\<YOUR-REPOSITORY\>/markit.git

 * Change into the cloned directory on your system.

       cd markit

+3) Third make a change to the file, testfiles/sample.sh, then git tag, git commit, and git push the change to your local and remote GitHub repository.

-* Make a change to testfiles/sample.sh.
+* Make any change to testfiles/sample.sh.

       vi testfiles/sample.sh

-* Run ./markit to tag, commit, and push the change in testfiles/sample.sh to your local and remote Git repositories.
-Enter the next version number when prompted and a brief description of the changes to testfiles/sample.sh.
-You will be prompted for your password when Git pushes testfiles/sample.sh to your remote Git repository.  **That is it!**
+* Run ./markit and enter the next version number when prompted and a brief description of the changes to testfiles/sample.sh.
+You will be prompted for your GitHub password when Git pushes testfiles/sample.sh to your remote GitHub repository.

     ./markit

+ **That is it!**

 Check if your local version of testfiles/sample.sh is the same version that is on your remote Git repository.

     ./check-markit -f ./testfiles/sample.sh